CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 Originally, this document stems from the main author's frustration with the lack of a clear Open Source perspective in current SBOM documentation (as of 2023).
 This brought him to the SBOM devroom at FOSDEM 2024 to offer [a rant](https://fosdem.org/2024/schedule/event/fosdem-2024-3358-can-sboms-become-first-class-citizens-in-open-source-ecosystems-/) about what he perceived as a less-than-ideal state of affairs.

-Furthermore, this document is also an attempt to explore and map out the consequences that the EU Cyber Resilience Act is likely have for Open Source Ecosystems.
+Furthermore, this document is also an attempt to explore and map out the consequences that the EU Cyber Resilience Act (CRA) is likely have for Open Source Ecosystems.
 The CRA is the first regulation that has language that explicitly affects Open Source ecosystems.
-This law introduces a new entity – the Open Source Steward – with obligations to them (and other Roles) to improve the state of Cybersecurity throughout Open Source Supply-chains.
+This law introduces a new entity – the Open Source Software Steward – with obligations to them (and other Roles) to improve the state of Cybersecurity throughout Open Source Supply-chains.
 This has shown us that there's a need to map out what Open Source Supply-chains actually look like, and spell out what Roles can be found throughout it, and more.
 This document therefore also represents the author's exploration of this topic, and could be considered as "public notes" on the matter.
 Still, the author hopes this document can be useful for others than himself and the CPAN Security Group!